haroutboujakjian/Vuesalize/documentation_src/README.md

 ### Line Chart

+#### Simple Time Scale

 The line chart component allows for one or more lines to be plotted.

-#### Example
+The default for x-axis scale is a time scale.
+Here is a simple example:

 <div style="display: flex; justify-content: center">
 <ClientOnly>